micmejia/bible-dump/NKJV/Isaiah/Isa 49.md

 But Zion said, "The Lord has forsaken me, And my Lord has forgotten me."

 ###### 15
-"Can a woman forget her nursing child, [^j]And not have compassion on the son of her womb?
+"Can a woman forget her nursing child, And not have compassion on the son of her womb?
 Surely they may forget, Yet I will not forget you.

 ###### 16
 See, I have inscribed you on the palms _of My hands;_ Your walls _are_ continually before Me.

 ###### 17
-Your [^k]sons shall make haste; Your destroyers and those who laid you waste Shall go away from you.
+Your sons shall make haste; Your destroyers and those who laid you waste Shall go away from you.

 ###### 18
 Lift up your eyes, look around and see; All these gather together _and_ come to you. _As_ I live," says the Lord, "You shall surely clothe yourselves with them all as an ornament, And bind them _on you_ as a bride _does._